brtheo/blog/experimenting-with-Go-and-FS-routing.md

 	return
 }
 ```
-We then allocate the `routes` array to the `routesMap` indexed by the current path and what is left to be done is simple re calling the `recursiveRoute()` function before returning a complete result.
+We then allocate the `routes` array to the `routesMap` indexed by the current path and what is left to be done is simply re-calling the `recursiveRoute()` function before returning a complete result.
 ```go
 routesMap[pathPrefix] = routes
 var tempMap map[string][]string